chimie-paristech-CTM/bde_hat/README.md

 python3 buried_vol.py
 ````

-This script will extract all the xyz-files from the radical database in the `xyz_paton` directory, create csv-files that map the
+This script will extract all the xyz-files from the radical database in the `xyz_paton` directory, create `.csv` files that map the
 xyz-file with the smiles and calculate the buried volume using the [Morfeus](https://github.com/digital-chemistry-laboratory/morfeus) package.
-All csv-files will be stored in the `data` directory.
-The list of csv-files below is created in this manner:
+All `.csv` files will be stored in the `data` directory.
+The list of `.csv` files below is created in this manner:
 1. df_code_smiles_xyz.csv
 2. df_smile_mol_code.csv
 3. df_buried_vol.csv